Peliha-ip/Profound-Configuration/README.md

 - Neon gates can only be entered if the player has the cookie power effect.
 Otherwise, they don't open.
 - When using neon travel nodes, players need to have cookies on them, as each use consumes one cookie.
 - The cookie power effect allows the player to pass through neon gates, but increases the detection range of cyber mobs.
+- Werewolves are undead mobs that use music to attack, very reminiscent of a certain villain/sensei from Skylanders.

 Advancements:
 - A Cyber's World (Enter the Cyber dimension)